samsieber/atlas-coverage/README.md

 # About
 This tool is for processing coverage data on minified javascript.
+Convert code coverage on your `dist` folder into code coverage for your `src` folder.

 Specifically, it can read chrome coverage data (from puppeteer), and for any files that reference a source map, calculate the line coverage of the contributing source files.